ramlab-ipr-project/course-project-tutorial.github.io/docs/setup.md

 [V-REP: 3.6.2 PRO EDU]:Please Select **Pro EDU** for **your own ubuntu version** <br>
 Platform: Ubuntu 18.04 LTS

 The above environment was tested before.
-If you have any problems, please contact yliuhb@connect.ust.hk
+If you have any problems, please contact TAs.

 We personally tested the raw [V-REP: 3.6.2 PRO EDU] on ROS-Melodic/Ubuntu 18.04.
 This setup should also be fine with ROS-Kinetic/Ubuntu 16.04.